Dart-Code/Website/_docs/settings.md

 ## dart.completeFunctionCalls
 **Default:** `true`.
 <br />
-Whether to insert parentheses and parameter placeholders during code completions when using LSP.
+Whether to insert parentheses and placeholders for positional and required arguments during code completions when using LSP.
 This feature is automatically disabled if commit characters are enabled.

 ## dart.doNotFormat
 An array of glob patterns that should be excluded for formatting.
 The pattern is matched against the absolute path of the file.
 Use `[ "**/test/**" ]` to skip formatting for all test directories.